Neoguy396/Web-Technology-Lab-Tasks/README.md

 # Web-Technology-Lab-Tasks

-NOTE: deleted all files and re-uploaded in .zip and according to the lab task number in "Sessionals and lab progress" section.
+NOTE(NOV-2018): Deleted all files and re-uploaded in .zip and according to the lab task number in "Sessionals and lab progress" section.

 Group members: 16SW23, 16SW157, 16SW37, 16SW177, 16SW179